Should Your Business Accept Bitcoin?

 4. Personal guarantees may be required as part of the commercial loan.

 In addition to requiring collateral to secure a commercial loan, the lender may also require personal guarantees from owners, partners, investors, members, or shareholders of the company.
 A personal guaranty is a promise to pay the debt owed on the commercial loan if the borrower defaults on the loan.
-The commercial lender can pursue legal remedies against guarantors if they do not pay the debt, including collection against the guarantor’s personal assets.
+The commercial lender can pursue legal remedies against guarantors if they do not pay the debt, including collection against the guarantor’s assets.

 5. An assignment of a construction contract and related documents may be required for the commercial loan.